Good CLI Design Is Mostly Silence

 Color must be controlled

-Color is useful for humans.
+Color helps humans.
 It makes errors easier to see and status output easier to scan.

 But color should never surprise the caller.